larapozza/Snakemake-Tutorial/README.md

 To run the complete pipeline:

-- check to set your working directory in this repository (the Snakefile has to be in the root folder)
+- Set your working directory in this repository (the Snakefile has to be in the root folder)

 - execute the following line of code in the terminal: